input-output-hk/essential-cardano-content/content/article/introducing-the-cardano-evm-sidechain.md

 The EVM sidechain includes several features to maintain security, including:

-*   **State observation**: after spinning up a sidechain validator node, these nodes are able to read the ada stake delegation distribution from the mainchain.
+* **State observation**: after spinning up a sidechain validator node, these nodes are able to read the ada stake delegation distribution from the main chain.

-*   **Validator selection**: validators and validator candidates are selected from the stake pool operators based on their stake delegation distribution.
+* **Validator selection**: a deterministic algorithm is run for all candidates that are eligible and committees are selected by that algorithm.

-*   **Block production**: validators selected to be a part of the block-producing quorum receive rewards for their work.
+* **Block production**: validators selected to be a part of the block-producing committee receive rewards for their work.

-*   **Reselection process**: after a set interval, stake pool operators select new validators to replace the previous block-producing quorum.
+* **Validator rollover**: after a set interval, a new committee begins producing blocks replacing the previous one (Validator selection is algorithmic and deterministic).

 ## The roadmap

 Cardano’s EVM sidechain is being developed iteratively.
 As with any other product launch, an iterative approach and performance assessments are necessary to ensure that everything works as intended.